Rambaburoges/guideline-for-web-designers/README.md

 # guideline-for-web-designers
-A special interest to html,css and javascript and so i create a blog and still on process. . .
+A special interest to html,css and javascript and so i create a simple blog and still on process. . .
  . . .